-The music world has lost one of its all-time greats.
+The music world lost one of its all-time greats in 2018.

-As we celebrate the life and mourn the loss of a singular talent, one thing stands out and that's Franklin's incomparable impact on the music landscape and the legion of musicians who climbed the ranks in her shadow, unmistakably influenced by one of the greatest vocalists of this or any time.
+As we continue to celebrate the life of a singular talent on what would have been her 79th birthday March 25, one thing stands out: Franklin's incomparable impact on the music landscape and the legion of musicians who climbed the ranks in her shadow, unmistakably influenced by one of the greatest vocalists of this or any time.

 When you listen to a deeply-felt emotional track, full of bombast and anguish, and you can't help but proclaim that the singer just took you to church?
 The performance has Franklin's fingerprints all over it, whether the artist in question knows it or not.
 (The good ones, the students of music history, do.)